Olayinkaspec/Olayinkaspec/README.md

 - 👋 Hi, I’m @Olayinkaspec
-- 👀 I’m interested in Frontend and Backend development, Web3 and bioinformatics
+- 👀 I’m interested in Frontend and Backend development, Web3, and bioinformatics
-- 🌱 I’m currently learning software engineering at ALX Africa
+- 🌱 I’m currently sharpening my skills in Frontend development
 - 💞️ I love to collaborate on design projects
-- 📫 You can reach me on twitter as Olayinka_hod
+- 📫 You can reach me on X as Olayinka_hod

 <!---
 Olayinkaspec/Olayinkaspec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.